 Moreover, the Centers for Disease Control and Prevention (CDC) has reported that overuse and abuse of prescription opioid pain medications is among the leading causes of accidental death in the United States.

 Doctors of chiropractic are well trained professionals who provide patients with safe, effective care for a variety of common conditions.
 Their extensive education prepares them to identify patients who have special risk factors and to ensure those patients receive the most appropriate care, even if that requires referral to a medical specialist.

 Q: Does chiropractic treatment require a referral from an MD?

 A: A referral is usually not needed to see a doctor of chiropractic (DC); however, your health plan may have specific referral requirements.
 You may want to contact your employer’s human resources department—or the insurance plan directly—to find out if there are referral requirements.
 Most plans allow you to just call and schedule an appointment with a chiropractor.

 Q: Is chiropractic treatment appropriate for children?

 A: Yes, children can benefit from chiropractic care.
 Children are very physically active and experience many types of falls and blows from activities of daily living as well as from participating in sports.
 Injuries such as these may cause many symptoms including back and neck pain, stiffness, soreness or discomfort.
 Chiropractic care is always adapted to the individual patient.
-It is a highly skilled treatment, and in the case of children, very gentle.
+In the case of children, it is very gentle.

 Q: Are chiropractors allowed to practice in hospitals or use medical outpatient facilities?

-A: Chiropractors are being recognized to admit and treat patients in hospitals and to use outpatient clinical facilities (such as labs, x-rays, etc.) for their non-hospitalized patients.
-Hospital privileges were first granted in 1983.
+A: An increasing number of doctors of chiropractic are being recognized to admit and treat patients in hospitals and to use outpatient clinical facilities (such as labs, x-rays, etc.) for their non-hospitalized patients.
+Hospital privileges were first granted to chiropractors in 1983.